stepansnigirev/ArduinoSerialToEthernet/README.md

 Once again, you will probably need a null-modem and gender-changer adapters.
 Then you can test if everything works by connecting to the device via telnet on port **23**:

 ```
-telnet <ip-address> 24
+telnet <ip-address> 23
 ```

 and start typing stuff that you want to send to your serial device.
-All the data that you send to port 23 will be sent to the serial port and visa versa.
+All the data that you send to port 23 will be sent to the serial port and vice versa.

 ## Troubleshooting